Learn more about Link UP's story and our team

-Our approach is to support committed people and organisations to create active and cohesive communities.
+Our approach is to support committed people and organisations to work together to bring about local level change throughout London.

 Communities are increasingly disconnected and struggle to make use of local skills and resources to overcome their distinct challenges.